Chelsfield

-Chelsfield is an area in south-east London, England, within the London Borough of Bromley and, prior to 1965, in the historic county of Kent.
+Chelsfield is an area in southeast London, England, within the London Borough of Bromley and, prior to 1965, in the historic county of Kent.
 It lies south of Goddington, west of Well Hill, north of Pratt's Bottom and east of Green Street Green.
-The area is split into two distinct areas – the historic 'village' section, and the newer development by the train station.
+The area is split into two distinct areas – the historic 'village' section, and the newer development by the railway station.

 History

 The name is recorded in the Domesday Book of 1086 as "Cillesfelle", meaning "land of a man called Cēol".
 Another older variant was 'Chilesfeld'.
 The village church was constructed in the early Norman period, and gives its names to the Five Bells pubs.
 Chelsfield was historically a stopping place for drovers.

 In 1868 Chelsfield station was opened, however, it was located 1 mile west of the village.
 As a result, in 1925 land near the station was bought by Homesteads Ltd. and developed for housing, thus creating what is sometimes referred to as 'New Chelsfield.'
 Further development occurred after the Second World War, with New Chelsfield eventually merging with Green Street Green and Goddington, however the introduction of the London Green Belt stymied development around the village.
 The New Chelsfield area is now largely a commuter suburb.